ronniebm/React-JS/03-counter-app/README.md

 # React-JS (nov.09.2020)

 #### Scope of this section.
-- Understanding all the files created by command 'npx react-create-app AppName'.
+- Understanding all the files created by command 'npx create-react-app AppName'.

 - creating a new html tag with a greeting msg inside the greeting 'variable'.